 This course provides the student with the knowledge and skills necessary for the performance of specimen collection, handling and processing, and basic troubleshooting of phlebotomy techniques.
-Theory is presented by short ‘within’ laboratory lectures that are supported by learning objectives.
-Practical laboratory exercises provide opportunities for application of theory; emphasize safety and patient care, and demonstration of technical skills.
+Theory is presented in lectures that are supported by learning objectives.
+Practical laboratory exercises provide opportunities for application of theory and demonstration of technical skills with an emphasis on safety and patient care.
 The practical skill competencies will be performed on simulated patients, peers, faculty, and other staff.
 This course requires some self-directed learning.

 Semester 3 – Fall